Drayson Racing

-Drayson Racing (known as Drayson Racing Technology) is a British motor racing team founded by Paul Drayson to compete in the British GT Championship.
+Drayson Racing (known as Drayson Racing Technology) was a British motor racing team founded by Paul Drayson to compete in the British GT Championship.
 Since then the team has run in the American Le Mans Series, Asian Le Mans Series and the 24 Hours of Le Mans.
 The team and its technology development sister company Drayson Technologies has been developing hardware for the electric racing series, FIA Formula E Championship.

+The company was dissolved in 2021.